On angular measures in axiomatic Euclidean planar geometry: Conclusion

-Note that the conventional notation $\alpha=s/r$ is, strictly speaking, a category error, since a geometric angle is not a number.
+Note that the conventional notation $\alpha=s/r$ is, strictly speaking, a category error, since a angular magnitude is not a number.
 It is, however, quite common to conflate the two concepts, i.e., not to distinguish between $\alpha$ and $\vartheta(\alpha)$.
 In the vast majority of cases this is harmless.

-If we do conflate geometric angles with their numerical representation, however, the equation $\vartheta(\rad)=1$ becomes $\rad=1$, which is the source of much confusion, such as considering the unit radian to be a derived unit which is equal to the number one.
-Unfortunately, this statement also appears in the current SI brochure, where moreover the angular unit `$\rad$' is expressed by the quotient $\mathrm{m/m}$, in order to emphasize that it \emph{is} a derived unit in the SI.
+If we do conflate angular magnitudes with their numerical representation, however, the equation $\vartheta(\rad)=1$ becomes $\rad=1$, which is the source of much confusion, such as considering the radian to be a derived unit which is equal to the number one.
+Unfortunately, this statement also appears in the current SI brochure, where moreover `$\rad$' is expressed by the quotient $\mathrm{m/m}$, in order to emphasize that it \emph{is} a derived unit in the SI.
 But these statements are not justified at all.
-The mere use of a numerical value, i.e., omitting the unit of that value (as would be correct here), is not the same as setting the unit equal to the number one.

 If any value associated with a magnitude is specified, both the numerical value and the corresponding unit must always be stated.
 Angles are no exception.
-In case of a semicircle, for example, the value associated with the angular magnitude is $\pi\,\text{rad}$, not simply $\pi$, i.e., the unit rad must be included.
-On the other hand, $c=\pi\,r$ must be written for the arc of a semicircle with radius $r$, i.e., in this case it is necessary to omit the unit, no matter which angular unit is used, because the angular measure has to be used here, which is a pure number.
+In case of a semicircle, for example, the value associated with the angular magnitude shall be stated as $\pi\,\text{rad}$, although $\pi$ would be sufficient from a mathematical point of view, i.e., the “$\rad$” shall be added for clarification.
+On the other hand, $c=\pi\,r$ must be written for the arc of a semicircle with radius $r$, i.e., in this case it is necessary to omit the “$\rad$”, because the angular measure has to be used here, which is a pure number.

-When dealing with trigonometric functions, a commonly used expression such as $\sin \alpha$ would be a category error, the correct expression being instead $\sin\vartheta(\alpha)$.
-However, in antiquity, trigonometric functions were indeed considered functions of the geometric angle, thus lending some historical justification to this usage.
-We can easily resolve the ambiguity by allowing the symbol $\sin$ to stand for a function either of a geometric angle or of a real number, as the context requires.
-Thus both equations $\sin 30^\circ=\frac12$ and $\sin\frac\pi6=\frac12$ can be seen as perfectly valid statements of the same fact.

-We introduced the notion of geometric angle and the conversion function $\vartheta$ only for the purpose of the present discussion.
-However, requiring scientists and engineers to maintain the distinction between geometric angles and their measure in radians would impose an undue and totally unnecessary burden on them.
+We introduced the notion of angular magnitude and the conversion function $\vartheta$ only for the purpose of the present discussion.
+However, requiring scientists and engineers to maintain the distinction between angular magnitudes and their measure in radians would impose an undue and totally unnecessary burden on them.
 In particular, we do not propose the general use of our function $\vartheta$, by whatever name one would choose to give it.